pst-on-github/homebridge-enocean/README.md

 model | The name of the model. time | <li>Window Covering: the travel time of the blinds in seconds (default 30 s).</li><li>Contact Sensor: this time the contact is open before the status tampered is active.</li></ul>No effect on other accessories. accessoryKind | Allows to override the created accessory.
-By default (auto) it is  determined by the EEP.
+By default (auto) it is  determined by the EEP. localSenderIndex | The offset to the transceiver Base ID to get the local ID.
+This is usually automatically assigned but can be overwritten here if necessary.
+See also [Local Sender IDs](#local-sender-ids).

 ## Teach-in